kylos101/terraform-aws-spa/README.md

 ### Limitations

 If you decide to use this and are not in North America, you'll have to make a couple small changes to accomodate your region.
-Refer to `price_class` and `restrictions` in `main.tf`, and update accordingly.
+Refer to `price_class` and `restrictions` in [main.tf](./main.tf) and update accordingly.

 ### Getting Started